SES 2.2 Wheelset with ENVE Hubs

-Mountain roads place heavy demands a wheel's braking capabilities, and ENVE ensured the shallow 2.2 rims would be more than ready to take on those demands by developing a new, molded-in textured brake surface.
-Paired with the new ENVE black brake pads, the brake track claims to improve performance by 30% over previous ENVE models.
-This new system addresses the challenges of braking in both wet and dry conditions, adding reassuring consistency on the days you get caught in a surprise rain shower on a winding, narrow descent.
+Mountain roads put heavy demands on a wheel's braking capabilities, but ENVE ensured the shallow 2.2 rims would be more than ready to take on those demmands by developing a new, molded-in textured brake surface.
+The brake track claims to improve the performance, paired with the new ENVE black brake pads, by 30% over previous models.
+This new system addresses the challenges of braking in all weather conditions, and adds reassurance on the days you get caught in a surprise shower.

 Unlike the rest of the SES line, ENVE has kept the depth and external rim width the same for each wheel.
 At just 25mm deep, the aero gains of adjusting depths would be minimal, so the 2.2's 25mm depth and 27mm external rim width work together, instead, to achieve the ideal balance of stiffness and light weight.
 Paired with 25mm tires, these climbing wheels will offer ample comfort and more confident cornering.
 The 2.2's are now available with ENVE's all-new carbon hubs, which are built with CeramicSpeed bearings rather than stainless steel, bringing them up to the same level as DT Swiss' top-tier 180 hubs.